kalcik/katas/src/CarPlantKata/README.md

     * Can you implement different variant of [Builder Pattern][builder-pattern]?
 2. Change to solution to use [Abstract Factory Pattern][abstract-factory-pattern].

     Confused?
-See [discussion](http://stackoverflow.com/questions/757743/what-is-the-difference-between-builder-design-pattern-and-factory-design-pattern) for more details.
+See [this discussion](http://stackoverflow.com/questions/757743/what-is-the-difference-between-builder-design-pattern-and-factory-design-pattern) for more details.

 ## Difficulty